Earthport/rest-api-docs/Guides/webhooks.md

 #### Rejected Payout event
-A notification is sent when a payment is rejected by Earthport or a banking partner.
+A notification is sent when a payment is rejected by Visa Payments Limited or a banking partner.

 ```
 {